danielsantander/cyberdev/python/scripts/README.md

 ICMP -> Type: 0 Code: 0
 ```

-### Discover Active Hosts On Network

-Main goal of sniffer is to discover hosts on a target network.

-Attackers want to see potential all of the targets on a network so they can focus their reconnaissance and exploitation attempts.

-- Determine if there is an active host at a particular IP address.
-  - When sending a UDP datagram to ta closed port on a host the host typically sends back an ICMP message indicating that the port is unreachable.
-    - This ICMP message tells s that there is a host alive, because if there no host, we probably wouldn't receive a response to the UDP datagram.
-      - Therefore, pick a UDP port that won't likely be used (for maximum coverage, we can probe several ports to ensure we aren't hitting an active UDP service)
-    - Why use UDP -> not a lot of overhead sending UDP messages across a subnet.
-      - Really a simple scanner to build

-> TODO: implement logic in scanner to kick off full Nmap port scans on any hosts we discover
->   - used to determine a viable network attack surface

 ### Packet Sniffing

 Windows machines require additional flags for socket input/output control (IOCTL) to enable promiscuous mode on the network interface.